 This scholarship is awarded to a student with a music major who exhibits good Christain character and is active in Christian service.
 The student must demonstrate a sincere love for Christ, desire to uphold Godly, conservative music standards, and demonstrate excellence in his/her music practice and performance.
 The recipient must be entering his/her junior or senior year and maintain a GPA of 2.5 or above.

-Farrington Memorial Scholarship
+Farrington Family Scholarship

 Pastor David Farrington went to be with the Lord on November 7, 1992.
 He served as pastor of eight churches and as pastor/administrator for two nursing homes.
 The purpose of the Dr. David H. Farrington Memorial Scholarship is to provide an annual scholarship to a returning male or female Maranatha student entering their junior or senior year who demonstrates a special interest in caring for either senior adults or children and youth and intends to pursue a ministry in either of these areas.
-Apply between Jan.
-1 and March 1.

 Fine Arts Music Scholarship